bodiem13/Relo/README.txt

 The 'data' directory contains the following structure:

 	The 'amenities' directory contains code related to the data capture from the Foursquare API.
-This data was used for finding amenities.

 	The 'cluster_model_output' directory contains the code used for the clustering pipeline.